SandyRodger/LS170-171/L4_working_with_http.md

   -  Up till now our client has been a terminal window running Netcat
   -  It sends one line requests.
   -  The client outputs the response from the server without tampering at all.
--  If our client was a browser, we would have to adapt out code for:
+-  If our client was a browser, we would have to adapt our code for:
    -  Most browsers automatically include multiple headers, over multiple lines.
      -  The initial request header.
      -  Then other headers.
-  -  Broswers don't just output the response without tampering, they process it.
+   -  Browsers don't just output the response without tampering, they process it.
 This is how HTML becomes a displayable web-page.
 So our response needs more information.
    -  A browser might terminate the connection after receiving a response.
 We want to keep our netcat process open.

 ### Parsing the response

 - The current logic reads one line at a time, ie `GET /lion.html HTTP/1.1`